Jane Spencer Editorial

 • Writing style

 Different editors take their own approach; there is no one standard definition of a developmental edit.
-And this is perfectly fine!

-With my service, you’ll receive a comprehensive editorial report, several pages in length.
-I will also make notes and edits throughout the manuscript itself.
+• edits and comments throughout the manuscript itself.
 These may highlight points made in the report or give suggestions for improving specific techniques.
 I might edit certain passages of the manuscript to demonstrate how one of the issues discussed in the report could be addressed.
 I won’t rewrite your work.

-Although line editing and copyediting aren’t part of a developmental edit (they come later in the process, once the story is sound), I will make mention of any recurring issues to do with spelling, punctuation, grammar or writing style that need attention.
+Although line editing and copyediting aren’t part of a developmental edit (they come later in the process, once the story is sound), I will make mention of any recurring issues to do with spelling, punctuation, grammar or writing style that may need attention.

 Do you need a developmental edit?